A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: 10k Words Benchmark and Datasets

 \subsection{10k Definition and Generation}

-We now describe the procedure for creating a dataset of videos and natural language description queries such that the queries cover many of the possible ways of describing a video.
-We start with an existing dataset of annotated videos and enrich the set of descriptions in the dataset, so it covers more of the possible ways to describe the videos.
-To cover the broadest possible spectrum of natural language queries for a video we start by defining three axes along which a video's description can vary: \textit{duration}, \textit{summarization}, and \textit{simplification}.
-The first dimension, duration, refers to how many of the events in a video are described by a given query.
-The last two dimensions cover different ways of using language to describe the same video.
-Prior to LLMs these last two dimension would have been difficult to simulate effectively and reliably, and perhaps would have required expensive human annotations.
-However, we are able to effectively prompt LLM to gather such data~\cite{brown2020language,ye2023comprehensive}.
-For examples of these dimensions, see Table~\ref{tab:10k_notation}.
+Given an existing dataset of videos and corresponding descriptions, we create a 10k version of the dataset by enriching the set of descriptions to cover more possible ways to describe the videos.
+Existing datasets like those in Table~\ref{tab:datasets} often take a long video and annotate $E$ events ${e_1, e_2, \ldots, e_E}$ individually.
+Each event $e_i$ has a corresponding short video clip $v_i$ and is annotated with a natural language description of that clip $t_i$, with the set of clips and texts for a given video being denoted $V$ and $T$.
+As such, the original long caption could be a paragraph, long sentence, or, more typically, the concatenation of video segment captions, which is then treated as a paragraph.
+To cover the broadest possible spectrum of natural language queries for a video we start by defining three augmentation axes along which a video's description can vary: \textit{duration}, \textit{summarization}, and \textit{simplification}.
+Duration refers to how many of the events in a video are described by a given query, while summarization and simplification cover different ways of using language to describe the same video.
+For each axis we implement a function that takes a video with event segmentation and descriptions as input and outputs a new augmented version of the same video with a new set of segments and descriptions.
+Prior to LLMs, summarization and simplification would have been difficult to simulate effectively and reliably, and perhaps would have required expensive human annotations.
+However, now we are able to effectively prompt LLM to gather such data~\cite{ye2023comprehensive,brown2020language}.
+Next we discuss the prompts we design for each augmentation axis, with example synthetic notations in Table~\ref{tab:10k_notation}.

-More precisely, consider a long video with $E$ events ${e_1, e_2, \ldots, e_E}$.
-Each event $e_i$ has a corresponding short video clip $v_i$ and natural language description of that clip $t_i$ with the set of clips and texts being denoted $V$ and $T$.
-As such, the original long caption could be a paragraph, long sentence, or, more typically, the concatenation of video segment captions.
-This is typical for the datasets shown in Table \ref{tab:datasets}.
-Each axis of the 10k problem implements a function that takes such a video with event segmentation and descriptions as input and outputs a new augmented version of the same video with a new set of segments and descriptions.
-We now cover each of these functions.